gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 > The scientists of today think deeply instead of clearly.
 One must be sane to think clearly, but one can think deeply and be quite insane.

 Now, I recognize this is a slippery slope to snobbery.
-My goal is not to disregard all modern academic research as useless.
-It has its purposes too.
+Modern academic research has its purposes too.
 But they're probably fewer than we think.

-Only because you can parrot - or ehm, excuse me, "reference" - another 100 researches that has all said the same thing, doesn't make your thesis less disconnected from reality.
+Only because you can parrot - or ehm, excuse me, "reference" - another 100 researches that have all previously said the same thing, doesn't make your thesis less disconnected from reality.

-Something doesn't become more true just because you say it multiple times.
+Something's not true merely because you repeat it multiple times.
 So let's not rely on these people to figure out how live and die well.
 But I digress.

 The main problem with becoming a full-time philosopher can be summed up by the following quote by Ryan Holiday: